xbx/ml-proxy-cache/README.md

 - UniTest
 - Config files (hosts, debug, etc)
-- Exception handling (En varias capas, especialmente comunicación)
+- Exception handling (at several layers)
-- El resto del /health
+- More features that /health should check
-- Falta pulir bastante el codigo que ya se hizo rapidamente para poder cumplir con los requisitos.
+- A lot of code polishing